UltimateHackingKeyboard/firmware/MACRO_DOCS.md

   - `caretAxisLock BOOLEAN` - turns axis locking on for all discrete modes.

 - Remapping keys:
-  - `set navigationModeAction.{caret|media}.{DIRECTION|none} MACROID` can be used to customize caret or media mode behaviour by binding directions to macros.
+  - `set navigationModeAction.{caret|media}.{DIRECTION|none} ACTION` can be used to customize caret or media mode behaviour by binding directions to macros.
 This action is global and reversible only by powercycling.
-  - `set keymapAction.LAYERID.KEYID {MACROID|none}` can be used to remap any action that lives in standard keymap.
-All remappable ids should be retriavable with `resolveNextKeyId`.
+  - `set keymapAction.LAYERID.KEYID ACTION` can be used to remap any action that lives in standard keymap.
+Most remappable ids can be retrieved with `resolveNextKeyId`.
 Keyid can also be constructed manually - see `KEYID`.
-This map applies only until next keymap switch.
+Binding applies only until next keymap switch.
+E.g., `set keymapAction.base.64 keystroke escape` (maps `~` key to escape), or `set keymapAction.fn.193 macro TouchpadAction` (maps touchpad twofinger action to macro `TouchpadAction`).

 - `macroEngine`
   - terminology: